-- 1. "side manager" shall be a person registered as part of a plebiscite or referendum side who has been selected by those members of that side to serve as side manager for the purposes of this bylaw; - m. "candidate" shall be any member whose nomination is accepted under this bylaw; - n. "joke candidate" shall be any candidate who chooses not to use his/her given name or a reasonable derivative of his/her given name when appearing on the ballot; - o. "campaign" shall be the period of time during which campaign activities are permitted; - p. "campaign activity" shall be any act, planned or organized by or on behalf of any candidate or side that is calculated to convince members to vote in a given way; - q. "volunteer" shall be any individual who assists in campaign activities; - r. "campaign expense" shall be any and all expenditures incurred in engaging in campaign activities; - s. "campaign materials" shall be any physical or electronic media produced or distributed as part of campaign activities; - t. "banner" shall be any campaign material composed of paper, cloth, or similar material of a total area greater than four (4) square feet; - u. "poster" shall be any campaign material composed of paper, cloth, or similar material, of a total area of under four (4) square feet that is designed to be posted on a wall or similar place; - v. "voter" shall be any member who exercises his/her entitlement to vote; - w. "forum" shall be any event organized by an entity other that the Students' Union, a candidate, side, or a volunteer acting on behalf of a candidate or side at which campaign activities are facilitated: - x.
-"University" shall be the University of Alberta; - y. "academic year" shall be from May 1st to the following April 31st; - z. "working hours" shall be any and all hours occurring between 0900 and 1700; - ab. "student newspaper" refers to The Gateway.
+- 1. "side manager" shall be a person registered as part of a plebiscite or referendum side who has been selected by those members of that side to serve as side manager for the purposes of this bylaw; - m. "candidate" shall be any member whose nomination is accepted under this bylaw; - n. "joke candidate" shall be any candidate running either individually or as a member of a slate, who chooses not to use his/her given name or a reasonable derivative of his/her given name when appearing on the ballot; - o. "slate" shall be any two (2) or more candidates each running for a different position who choose to run under the guidelines for slates as opposed to the guidelines for individual candidates; - p. "campaign" shall be the period of time during which campaign activities are permitted; - q. "campaign activity" shall be any act, planned or organized by or on behalf of any candidate, slate or side, that is calculated to convince members to vote in a given way; - r. "volunteer" shall be any individual who assists in campaign activities; - s. "campaign expense" shall be any and all expenditures incurred in engaging in campaign activities; - t. "campaign materials" shall be any physical or electronic media produced or distributed as part of campaign activities; - u. "banner" shall be any campaign material composed of paper, cloth, or similar material of a total area greater than four (4) square feet; - v. "poster" shall be any campaign material composed of paper, cloth, or similar material, of a total area of under four (4) square feet that is designed to be posted on a wall or similar place; - w. "voter" shall be any member who exercises his/her entitlement to vote; - x. "forum" shall be any event organized by an entity other that the Students' Union, a candidate, side, or a volunteer acting on behalf of a candidate or side at which campaign activities are facilitated; - y.
+"University" shall be the University of Alberta; - z. "academic year" shall be from May 1st to the following April 31st;

+- aa. "working hours" shall be any and all hours occurring between 0900 and 1700; - bb. "student newspaper" refers to The Gateway.